Mixed Up Monster – Easy and Fun Halloween Art!

 Students should only use pencil during the first drawing stages.

-Right now there are 23 Mixed Up Monsters hanging on our classroom door and every morning the kids look at them, show their friends, and laugh.
-Plus this activity took up a whole lot of time on a crazy Friday.
-Success!!!
+Mixed Up Monsters make a great classroom door decoration!
+Plus this activity can take up a whole lot of time on a crazy Friday.
+October Success!!!